jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 <?php phpinfo(); ?>
 ```

-visit in your browser http://x_nextcloud_host_IPv4/info.php and you should see Server API FPM/FastCGI in the fourth line.
+In your browser, enter the IP of your Nextcloud host (for example http://192.168.1.10) and you should see the Apache2 default page.
+Add /info.php to the end (http://x_nextcloud_host_IPv4/info.php) and you can see the PHP infos.
+The fourth line should be "Server API" with "FPM/FastCGI".

 ## PHP settings
 We wanna change the PHP memory limit and upload filesize.
 Replace 8.3 if you have a newer version of PHP.